tiangolo/python-machine-learning-docker/README.md

 All the image tags are tested.

-GPU usage is tested locally (as CI system don't provide GPUs easily).
+CUDA (GPU usage) is tested locally (as CI systems don't provide GPUs easily).

 To run the tests, you need to have the [`Docker SDK for Python`](https://docker-py.readthedocs.io/en/stable/index.html) installed.